ian-turner/proto-quipper-fork/README.md

 5. Test your installation.
 Just type `dpqi` in the terminal to invoke the interpretor.
 In the dpqi interpretor, type `:h` to see a list of options.

+6. To use 'dynamic lifting', you have to start qserver daemon `qserver -d` before runing the interpretor.
+The qserver uses port 1901, so make sure it has the permission.